-Core Engagement and Lower Extremity Function
+13.4.3 Core Engagement and Lower Extremity Function

-To our knowledge, Shirey et al. [46] were the first to examine the influence of volitional core engagement on lower extremity function during a single-leg squat in 14 females.
-Initially, core strength was determined using methods described by Sahrmann [45] and then, based on subjects' scores, was assigned into either a low or high core strength group.
+To our knowledge, Shirey et al. [38] were the first to examine the influence of volitional core engagement on lower extremity function during a single-leg squat in 14 females.
+Subjects were put into either a low or high core strength group based on scores determined using methods described by Sahrmann [60].
 Next, these investigators collected frontal plane kinematic data during a single-leg squat under two conditions: no volitional core activation and volitional core activation (e.g., "engage the abdominal muscles" as instructed during initial core strength testing).
 Findings from this investigation showed reduced medial-lateral hip movement during volitional core activation for all subjects, regardless of the core strength score.
-Moreover, subjects with low core strength scores demonstrated less mediallateral knee stability than those with higher core scores, irrespective of core engagement.
-Shirey et al. concluded that subjects with low core scores may benefit from additional training.
+Shirey et al. [38] concluded that subjects with low core scores may benefit from additional training.
 Together, these results implied that core training may improve lower extremity performance during a single-leg squat.

 Additional investigations are needed to determine if a similar effect will occur during more dynamic activities.

-- Core strength influences the quality of lower extremity kinematics during a single-leg squat. - Individuals with good quadriceps strength demonstrate less knee valgus during a single-leg squat. - EMG data have suggested that similar activation levels between the trunk flexors and trunk extensors, as well as the gluteus maximus and gluteus medius, can positively affect trunk and lower extremity kinematics during a single-leg squat.

-- An inverse relationship between muscle strength and EMG activity during a single-leg squat reflects an increased neural drive necessary for individuals with less strength. - Volitional activation of the core musculature may enhance lower extremity function during a single-leg squat.
+- Core strength influences the quality of lower extremity kinematics during a single-leg squat. - Individuals with good quadriceps strength demonstrate less knee valgus during a single-leg squat. - EMG data have suggested that similar activation levels between the trunk flexors and trunk extensors, as well as the gluteus maximus and gluteus medius, can positively affect trunk and lower extremity kinematics during a singleleg squat. - Evaluation of muscle strength based on singleleg squat performance (i.e., the degree of knee valgus) may be more meaningful for females than males. - Volitional activation of the core musculature may enhance lower extremity function during a single-leg squat.

-Gender Differences During a Single-Leg Squat
+13.5 Gender Differences During a Single-Leg Squat

-To date, most studies [8, 11, 12, 14, 18, 24, 26, 29] have examined gender differences during running, cutting, and drop-landing tasks, with limited data available with respect to the single-leg squat test.
-Sections "Core Strength and Lower Extremity Function" and "Core Neuromuscular Activity and Lower Extremity Function" provided an overview of the interrelationship between core strength, neuromuscular activity, and lower extremity function during a single-leg squat.
+To date, most studies [11, 12, 22, 61-65] have examined gender differences during running, cutting, and drop-landing tasks, with limited data available with respect to the single-leg squat test.
+Sections 13.4.1 and 13.4.2 provided an overview of the interrelationship between core strength, neuromuscular activity, and lower extremity function during a single-leg squat.
 While these sections briefly addressed gender differences, the purpose of this section is to compile the available evidence presented above in a manner to identify gender differences during a single-leg squat.
 It is our intent that the clinician may use this information to better identify core impairments that may make the female athlete more susceptible to ACL injury.

-Zeller et al. [57] were the first to specifically examine EMG activity (Table 11.2) and kinematics (Table 11.3) between males and females during a single-leg squat.
-Findings from this study showed that males demonstrated better cocontraction of the trunk and hip muscles that resulted in a more vertical trunk position in combination with less hip adduction and knee valgus.
-This pattern suggested that symmetrical muscle co-contraction between the trunk and hip muscles could have stabilized the core to promote controlled lower extremity movement [6, 19].
-Zazulak et al. [56] also reported poor trunk neuromuscular control as a predictor of lower extremity injury in the female athlete.
-A limitation of Zeller et al. study was the omission of core strength measures.
+Zeller et al. [40] were the first to examine EMG activity (Table 13.2) and kinematics (Table 13.3) between males and females during a single-leg squat.
+Findings from this study showed that males demonstrated better co-contraction of the trunk and hip muscles that resulted in a more vertical trunk position in combination with less hip adduction and knee valgus.
+This pattern suggested that symmetrical muscle co-contraction signification and knee values.
+This pattern suggested that symmetrical muscle co-contraction between the trunk and hip muscles stabilizes the core to promote controlled lower extremity movement [32, 33].
+Zazulak et al. [20] also reported poor trunk neuromuscular control as a predictor of lower extremity injury in the female athlete.
+A limitation of this study was the omission of core strength measures.
 Therefore, it remained elusive the extent that core strength might have had on lower extremity kinematics.